jjhelmus/nmrglue/doc/source/tutorial.rst

     >>> help(ng.pipe.read)

-A number of :ref:`examples-index` using nmrglue to interact with NMR data are avilable.
+A number of :ref:`examples-index` using nmrglue to interact with NMR data are available.
 Finally documentation for the following packages might be useful to users of nmrglue:

 * `numpy <https://www.numpy.org/>`_